-Over the next few months, Kevin and a team of contractors will be renovating the building, which will be home to the new Monkey Fist Brewing Company and State Street Marketplace opening in late May 2017.
+Over the next few months, Kevin and a team of contractors will be renovating the building, which will be home to the new Monkey Fist Brewing Company and State Street Marketplace opening in June 2017.

 A love for family and Up North, where Kevin spent many weekends as a child, drew the Michigan native now living in Florida to the property.

 “Having founded multiple human resource firms and traveling the world, I really wanted to be able to spend more time at home with my family,” he says.
 “Being on the road can get lonely so I invested in a few local food-related businesses and they did very well.
 I was hooked.
 Multiple restaurants and butcher shops later I am still hooked.
 I love the people, the creativity it allows and the ability to meet people from all walks of life.”

 When the opportunity arose to start a business in Traverse City, Kevin knew he had to take it.

 “Growing up you remember family trips to Sleeping Bear Dunes, skiing at Crystal or Boyne Mountain, swimming in the lakes, campfires.
 I get to do those things with my daughters, Kaley and Ryley, now.
 As my girls say, ‘The lakes are the best … so clean and no alligators!’
 Traverse City has something for everyone,” Kevin notes.
 “The awesome festivals, fishing, shopping, dining, art—those are just a few things that make TC special.”